Adam-Wuth/Amazon_Reviews_NLP/README.md

 5. placeholder
 6. placeholder
 <br/>
 Each notebook holds a different model.
-In order to recreate our results, you only need to follow the instructions and run the code in each notebook.
+In order to recreate our results, you only need to follow the instructions and run the code in each notebook.<br/>
-## Dataset
+## Dataset Info
+Dataset:McAuley-Lab/Amazon-Reviews-2023<br/>
 Years Filtered: Only 2023 reviews<br/>
 Source Domains: 34 Amazon product categories<br/>
 Preprocessing:<br/>